rbxb/httpfilter/README.md

 ## Other notes

 - It (should be) impossible to retrieve files that are outside of the root directory.
 - You may have a tag file outside of the root directory in the same directory that root is in.
-You can use this to select requests which have no path, e.g. the request `http://localhost:8080` with no path could be selected using the name `root`.
+You can use this to select requests which have no path, e.g. a request to `localhost:8080` with no path could be selected using the name `root`.
+- Since all paths are already relative to `root/`, do not include `root` in paths in tagfiles.
 - Only one tag handler will be executed per request.
 You *cannot* make an infinite loop of `#pseudo`, though you *can* make a redirect loop.
 - When writing tag files, you don't have to specify the tag on every line--use linebreaks and indents, e.g.
 ```